National Highway 76 (India, old numbering)

 National Highway 76 or NH 76 is a National Highway in India that links Allahabad in Uttar Pradesh with Pindwara in Rajasthan.
 This 1,007 km highway passes through Udaipur, Kota, Shivpuri, Jhansi and Banda.

 Of its total length, the National Highway 76 traverses 467 kmin Uttar Pradesh, 60 km Madhya Pradesh and 480 km in Rajasthan.

+In 2010, the highway was renumbered to form various sections of these present-day highways: